ESU Dual Enrollment is designed for high school juniors or seniors who wish to take one or two courses at East Stroudsburg University.

 What is Dual Enrollment?

-Dual enrollment is a program that allows eligible high school juniors or seniors the opportunity to earn up to 4 credits per semester towards future university degree programs.
+Dual enrollment is a program that allows eligible high school juniors and seniors the opportunity to earn up to 4 credits per semester towards future university degree programs.

 Credits earned through dual enrollment will be applied to the student’s ESU transcript.